 Monitor, assess, and record your system performance in real-time to detect any suspicious activity or potential problems.

 Receive immediate alerts of any security issues that occur in order to address the problem as soon as possible.

-Langate gained firsthand experience with ensuring security while developing a technical solution for one of our clients, a top provider of IT and financial solutions in the healthcare industry.
+Langate gained firsthand experience with ensuring security during healthcare app development for one of our clients, a top provider of IT and financial solutions in the healthcare industry.
 Considering that the client had been processing a lot of personal and sensitive information for providing billing, HR, financial management, and other services, enterprise software security requirements were high.

 Langate developed an enterprise-wide platform that was accessible to both internal staff and clients.
 The high security and stability of the platform developed by Langate has helped the client to increase its customer base by 45 percent.
 Moreover, the average duration of a client’s cooperation with healthcare facilities has grown to six years.